 As soon as practicable following appointment, the investigator will interview the student who filed the appeal.
 The student may have an advisor or legal counsel (at their own expense) present at meetings with the investigator.
 However, the advisor or counsel may not stand in place of the student or otherwise participate in the investigation process.

-In the case of an appeal where student rights are claimed to have been violated, within seven calendar days following completion of the interview with the student, the investigator will notify the Chair as to whether or not the allegations set forth in the appeal, if substantiated, would constitute a violation of established rights.
+Within ten10 business days following completion of the interview with the student, the investigator will notify the Chair as to whether or not the allegations set forth in the appeal, if substantiated, would constitute a violation of established rights.
 If the investigator's notification indicates such allegations, if substantiated, would not constitute a violation of established rights, the Chair may dismiss the appeal, and the decision shall be final.
 The Chair shall provide the student and named party with written notice of such dismissal.
 In all other cases, the investigator will conduct a thorough fact-finding investigation, and will meet separately with the student and named party, interview pertinent witnesses, and review relevant documents regarding the appeal.
-The investigation shall be completed within twenty calendar days following the assignment of the appeal to the investigator.
-Within seven calendar days following conclusion of the investigation, the investigator will prepare and deliver a report to the Chair, the student filing the appeal, and the named party.
-The report will include a finding based upon a preponderance of evidence that the appeal shall be upheld or denied.
-The 'preponderance of evidence' standard requires that the evidence supporting the finding is more convincing than the evidence offered in opposition to it.
+The investigation shall be completed within 21calendar days following the assignment of the appeal to the investigator.

+Within 10 business days following conclusion of the investigation, the investigator will prepare and deliver a report to the Chair, the student filing the appeal, and the named party.
+The report will include a finding based upon a preponderance of information that the appeal shall be upheld or denied.
+The 'preponderance of information' standard requires that the information supporting the finding is more convincing than the information offered in opposition to it.
 The report will include the basis upon which the investigator reached the finding and recommendation for remedy, if any.